cloudflare/workers-docs/README.md

 # Releasing

-Releasing done through CI for whatever is on master or staging
+Upon a merge, the tip of the `master` branch is deployed by a Github Action to https://developers.cloudflare.com/workers/ .

 ## Contributing

-This repo is overseen by the Workers Productivity team.
+This repo is overseen by the Cloudflare Workers team.
 Check out our contribution guide at [CONTRIBUTING.md](/CONTRIBUTING.md)!

 To contribute to templates see [Template Contributing Guide](https://github.com/cloudflare/template-registry/blob/master/CONTRIBUTING.md).